WeiweiGu1998/weiweigu1998.github.io/_pages/About.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD at Arizona State University(ASU) working with Prof. Nakul Gopalan.
-My research interest lies in the intersection of Robotics, CV, and NLP.
+I am a second year PhD student advised by [Prof. Nakul Gopalan](https://nakulgopalan.github.io/) at Arizona State University(ASU).
+My research interests lies at the intersection of Robotics, CV, and NLP.
+Previously, I did NLP research during my master at University of Rochester, advised by [Prof. Aaron Steven White](http://aaronstevenwhite.io/).

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 -->